mstksg/inCode/copy/entries/advent-shuffle.md

-I've talked about [using group theory][group theory] principles before in this blog to help guide us towards solutions and optimizations --- the main principal is that if we express our program in terms of group operations, then we can take advantage of the large body of knowledge built up over centuries to understand, analyze, and potentially optimize our program.
+I've talked about [using group theory][group theory] principles before in this blog to help guide us towards solutions and optimizations --- the main principle is that if we express our program in terms of group operations, then we can take advantage of the large body of knowledge built up over centuries to understand, analyze, and potentially optimize our program.